Essenceia/essenceia.github.io/content/projects/aes/index.md

 # Resources

-If after reading this article, the reader desires a more in depth explanation of the AES algorithm, I would recommens reading the excellent write-up on this topic at [braincoke](https://braincoke.fr/).
+If after reading this article, the reader desires a more in depth explanation of the AES algorithm, I would recommend reading the excellent write-up on this topic at [braincoke](https://braincoke.fr/).
 In particular the articles covering :

 - [encryption](https://braincoke.fr/blog/2020/08/the-aes-decryption-algorithm-explained/#the-inverse-cipher),